Use Habit Stacking to Improve Your Finances

 Step 4: GO

 When you’ve created your stack, all that’s left is to implement it each day.
 Be patient with yourself if it’s tough at first.
-Creating new habits and routines takes time.
+Creating new habits and routines takes time and effort.
 If you forget a stack one day, let it go and try again tomorrow.

-For more on habit stacking, check out this book.
+For more on habit stacking, check out Habit Stacking: 127 Small Changes to Improve Your Health, Wealth, and Happiness

 What’s one new financial habit you’ll add to your daily routine?
 How will you stack it?
 Let us know in the comments below!